Sera Cahoone

 Sera Cahoone (born August 4, 1975) is an American singer-songwriter from Seattle, Washington.
 Cahoone's music combines elements of classic country-western and modern indie rock and lo-fi music.
-She works as a drummer, especially with the bands Carissa's Wierd and Band of Horses.
+She is also a drummer, most notably having played drums for the bands Carissa's Wierd and Band of Horses.

 Early life

 Cahoone is the daughter of Bill Cahoone, a Rocky Mountain dynamite salesman, and Judy Cahoone (née Ahrendts), a business executive.
 Cahoone said that she was raised by a single mother.
 She has a sister named Kal Cahoone and brother named Nathan Cahoone, both of whom are also musicians.

 Cahoone grew up in Littleton, Colorado.
 She attended and graduated from Columbine High School.

 Cahoone got her musical start on the drums at twelve years old.
 She had taken up drumming to combat anxiety, and found she had a talent and affinity for the instrument.
 She also played her brother's guitar and sang, but not in public at that time.
 Her first stage performance came in a North Denver bar called Ziggie's Saloon (near the Oriental Theater).
 She played drums behind a group of bluesmen at an open mic night.